Six Ways to Examine Your Conscience

 “The reception of this sacrament ought to be prepared for by an examination of conscience made in the light of the word of God.” – Catechism of the Catholic Church, 1454

-In honor of the Year of Mercy, we are reposting two Gregorian pieces on confession.
+We are reposting two Gregorian pieces on confession.
 We started here with seven reasons to return to confession; today we end with these examinations of conscience for both beginners and those used to the sacrament.

 1. Look to the Catechism